 The core values of the School of Divinity and its doctrinal views are described Regent University’s Statement of Faith and provides the foundation for a collegial atmosphere and tolerance of diverse perspectives while maintaining a common mission.

-Most traditional denominations will require a Master of Divinity (M.Div.) degree for ordination, but students are encouraged to verify the specific requirements of their denomination.
-Unlike the Master of Arts degrees which are more academic in nature, the Master of Divinity is considered a professional degree that addresses the practical aspects of ministry.
-The Master of Divinity incorporates a broad curriculum of church history, hermeneutics, theology, biblical languages and elective courses.
+Most denominations will require a Master of Divinity (M.Div.) degree for ordination, but students are encouraged to verify the specific requirements of their denomination or church network.
+The Master of Divinity is considered both a professional and academic degree that addresses the practical aspects of ministry as well as the academic preparation required for further studies in a post-graduate area.

 The School of Divinity does not guarantee any form of job placement to its students, but we do provide our students and alumni with access to numerous job boards, employee requests and networking opportunities.
 Visit Career Services to learn more.